To our Valued Customers,

 We are enthusiastic about making sure each and every time you take your boat out to enjoy a beautiful day on the water that we exceed your expectations.
 We train our staff members to treat your boat with the utmost care and to be as helpful as possible to all boaters at Turtle Cove Marina.
 If you are ever dissatisfied with our service, please let us know so that we may correct the situation as soon as possible.

-We are looking forward to a fantastic, fun-filled 2016 summer!
+We are looking forward to a fantastic, fun-filled boating experience at Turtle Cove Marina!
 “Are You A Turtle?”

 Let’s go boating,